Martin Midstream Partners Anno - GuruFocus.com

 Martin Midstream Partners L.P.
-(NASDAQ:MMLP) (“MMLP”) announced today that its wholly owned subsidiary, Martin Operating Partnership L.P., as borrower, MMLP and certain of MMLP’s other subsidiaries, as guarantors, entered into an amendment to MMLP’s existing revolving credit facility (as so amended, the “Amended Credit Facility”).
-The Amended Credit Facility will become effective upon the closing of the offering by MMLP and its wholly owned subsidiary, Martin Midstream Finance Corp., of $400 million in aggregate principal amount of senior secured second lien notes due 2028 (the “Notes”), which was also announced today by MMLP, and the satisfaction of certain other conditions related thereto.
-The Amended Credit Facility amends MMLP’s existing revolving credit facility entered into on March 28, 2013 to, among other things, (i) extend the stated maturity date from August 2023 to February 2027; (ii) reduce the commitments from $275.0 million to $200.0 million, then further reduce such commitments to $175.0 million on June 30, 2023 and then further reduce such commitments to $150.0 million on June 30, 2024; and (iii) permit the revolving credit facility to be increased from time to time upon MMLP’s written request, subject to certain conditions (including the consent of the increasing lenders), up to an additional $50.0 million.
+(NASDAQ:MMLP) (“MMLP”) and its wholly owned subsidiary, Martin Midstream Finance Corp. (“MMFC” and together with MMLP, the “Issuers”), intend to commence an offering of $400 million in aggregate principal amount of senior secured second lien notes due 2028 (the “Notes”).
+The Notes will be guaranteed by certain of MMLP’s current wholly owned subsidiaries and future subsidiaries.
+The Notes and the guarantees will be secured on a second-priority basis by a lien on the collateral of the Issuers and the guarantors, which will consist of substantially all the assets of the Issuers and the guarantors, subject to certain exceptions.

+The Issuers intend to use the net proceeds from the offering to (i) repurchase any and all of the approximately $53.7 million outstanding aggregate principal amount of the Issuers’ 10.00% senior secured 1.5 lien notes due 2024 and the approximately $291.4 million outstanding aggregate principal amount of the Issuers’ 11.50% senior secured second lien notes due 2025 (collectively, the “Existing Notes”) through cash tender offers (the “Tender Offers”), (ii) to the extent any Existing Notes remain outstanding after the Tender Offers, pay the redemption price of such Existing Notes using the optional redemption provisions of the indentures governing the Existing Notes, (iii) pay fees and expenses incurred in connection with the offering or the repurchase of the Existing Notes and (iv) partially repay outstanding borrowings under MMLP’s revolving credit facility.

-This press release does not constitute an offer to sell any security, including the Notes, nor a solicitation for an offer to purchase any security, including the Notes, and shall not constitute an offer, solicitation or sale in any jurisdiction in which such offering, solicitation or sale would be unlawful.
+The Notes and related guarantees are being offered only to qualified institutional buyers in reliance on Rule 144A under the Securities Act of 1933, as amended (the “Securities Act”), or outside the United States to persons other than “U.S. persons” in compliance with Regulation S under the Securities Act.
+The Notes and related guarantees have not been registered under the Securities Act or the securities laws of any other jurisdiction and may not be offered or sold in the United States absent registration or an applicable exemption from the registration requirements.
+This press release is issued pursuant to Rule 135c of the Securities Act and does not constitute an offer to sell any security, including the Notes, nor a solicitation for an offer to purchase any security, including the Notes or the Existing Notes, and shall not constitute an offer, solicitation or sale in any jurisdiction in which such offering, solicitation or sale would be unlawful.

 About Martin Midstream Partners